 Derivative Classifiers Are Required To Have The Following Except

-4. Attention to Detail: Accuracy is paramount when it comes to classifying information correctly.
-Derivative classifiers must possess strong attention to detail skills in order to thoroughly review documents, assess their content, identify sensitive information, and apply the appropriate classification markings.
+- Attention to Detail: Accuracy is paramount when it comes to classifying information correctly.
+Derivative classifiers must possess strong attention to detail skills in order to thoroughly analyze documents, assess their content, identify sensitive information, and apply the appropriate classification markings.